 And if you’re asking… When you teach English abroad, there are a ton of holidays to hoist the anchor and set sail.
 But it’s good to ask your school just how many you get before you go.

 Not all things are created equal when you teach in two separate countries.
 For example, disciplining students is often completely different.
 The curriculum sometimes is nonexistent.
-These two facts combined makes it challenging to gauge your success as a ESL teacher.
-But these ESL worksheets and ESL games can help give you quick start.
+These two facts combined make it challenging to gauge your success as a teacher.
+But these ESL worksheets and ESL games can help give you a quick start.

-Although some countries won’t acknowledge teaching English abroad as teaching experience (such as offering a higher starting salary), it still helps get your foot in the door.
-And teachers always need a bit of experience under their belt to add to their resume/CV.
+Although some countries won’t acknowledge teaching English abroad as proper teaching experience (such as offering a higher starting salary), it still helps get your foot in the door.
+And teachers always need teaching experience under their belt to add to their resume/CV.

 Someone, somewhere told you to teach English abroad because you can save a lot of money.

 But if your sole purpose to teach English abroad is to earn money… you’re in for a rough time.